-COVID-19, which was characterized as a pandemic by the World Health Organization in March 2020, has disrupted our supply chains and distribution systems, resulted in significant travel restrictions, and created significant disruption of the financial markets.
-While the pandemic did not have a material impact on our results of operations, financial position, or cash flows as of and for the three months ended March 31, 2020, we expect that it could negatively impact demand in the commercial aerospace and general industrial end markets in the second quarter, and possibly beyond.
-However, the extent to which COVID-19 will negatively affect our business depends on future developments, which are highly uncertain and unpredictable, including new information concerning the severity of the outbreak as well as impacts to our supply chain, transportation networks, and customers.
+COVID-19, which was characterized as a pandemic by the World Health Organization in March 2020, has slowed our supply chains and production levels, resulted in significant travel restrictions, and created significant disruption of the financial markets.
+While the pandemic negatively impacted demand in the second quarter, primarily in the commercial aerospace and general industrial end markets, it did not have a material impact on our results of operations during the first quarter.
+The commercial aerospace and general industrial end markets are expected to be negatively impacted for the foreseeable future, the extent of which is contingent upon future developments.
+These future developments, which are highly uncertain and unpredictable, include new information concerning the severity and duration of the outbreak as well as impacts to our supply chain, transportation networks, and customers.